n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 potentially causing confusion.

 **Matra** is the standard term for a dependent vowel sign.
-In the Bengali language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _kar_ forms — e.g., "i-kar" or "u-kar".
+In the Bengali language, dependent-vowel signs  may also be referred to as _kar_ forms — e.g., "i-kar" or "u-kar".

 The term "matra" is also used to refer to the headline above most